sunfounder/euler-kit/docs/source/pyproject/py_room_temp_meter.rst

         utime.sleep(1)
         lcd.clear()

-After the program runs, you will be able to see the temperature value in the current environment on the LCD.
+The LCD will display the temperature value in the current environment after the program runs.